Harrylever/Chip-0007-maker/README.md

 ## Usage/Examples

-To usage the python script: Run
+For usage of the python script: Run
 ```python
 python main.py
 ```